Skip to main content

 Field mapping and data hygiene

-An integration is only as good as the data underneath it.
-Mismatched SKUs, inconsistent customer names, blank required fields and legacy junk cause sync failures.
-We map every field explicitly, standardise where needed, and clean the obvious problems before go live so the connection is built on solid data rather than spreading a mess faster.
+A BigCommerce sync is only as clean as the catalogue underneath it.
+Variants modelled as product options in one place and as separate SKUs in another, tax classes that do not line up with your accounting GST codes, blank required fields and legacy product junk all cause silent failures.
+We map every field explicitly, reconcile SKUs and tax treatment, and clean the obvious problems before go live, so the connection is built on solid data rather than spreading a mess faster.

 One source of truth to avoid sync loops